annton-shakur/online-book-store-project/readme.md

 * You are welcome to try out this application options using the next Postman collection: there will be a collection here tomorrow (I hope).
 Just let me know if the other steps are valid
 ## What was difficult about creating the project?
 First of all, it was quite a challenge to understand the whole architecture of the application, however, after many tries and a decent amount of time spent on research and communication with some experienced specialists I managed to find the suitable structure.
-Besides this, Spring Security was a pretty challenging topic to lear and use in such an application.
+Besides this, Spring Security was a pretty challenging topic to learn and use in such an application.
 Despite that, after a while I manage to configure it as well.
 I cannot avoid talking about Docker setup here as well.
 It took a lot of my patience and efforts to configure it.
 Anyway, I must admit that despite pretty difficult challenges, I really enjoyed creating this project and cannot wait to get some more practice.
 ## What is next?